YazZHh/CanalBot/README.md

 (exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa, you can choose between encoding or copying the file) ​

-**This script was intended to work with Tsudnere-Raws torrents, giving the script another RSS feed will certainly break the script.**
+**This script was intended to work with Tsundere-Raws torrents, giving the script another RSS feed will certainly break the script.**
 ​

 Default encoding settings : *(~500MB ouput file size, for a ~24mn 1080p episode)*